 Instructions

-- Squeeze lemons and run the lemon juice through a mesh strainer to catch pulp and seeds.
+- Squeeze: Squeeze lemons and run the lemon juice through a mesh strainer to catch pulp and seeds.
 Add 1 ¼ cups of fresh lemon juice to honey water.

-- Add remaining 1 ½ quarts of water with honey and lemon mixture.
+- Combine: Add remaining 1 ½ quarts of water with honey and lemon mixture.
 Stir gently to combine well.

-- Chill or pour over ice.
+- Serve: Chill or pour over ice.
 Garnish with a slice of lemon and fresh mint and enjoy.

 Notes